joshsj/secm-parking/docs/Documentation.md

 <br/>

+# Installation

+1. Download the project
+2. Open the solution in Visual Studio 2017
+3. Right-click 'libman.json' and click 'Restore Client-Side Libraries'
+4. Start the project
+5. If asked to trust the SSL certificate, click 'Yes' (applies to Internet Explorer and Google Chrome)

 # User Stories & Test Scripts

 All test scripts should be followed after (re)starting the application to ensure test data is as expected.

-The following values can be configured:

-- `BayAmount`, the amount of bays in the car park, provided with '20'
-- `OtpTimeout`, the amount of seconds for one-time passcodes to expire, provided with '120'

 ## User Story 1

-As a driver, I want to use secure my vehicle and release it upon return, so I don't need to worry about it while unattended.
+As a driver, I want to use secure my vehicle, so I don't need to worry about it while unattended.

 **Requirements**